ottilieotto/raster_analytic/README.md

-# R analystics of raster chips
+# R analytics of raster chips

 ## show some data insight using R packages rastar and gdal